 John Morrison invested $100,000 in an investment product and at the end of the year, his investment value went up to $107,900.
 However, he is yet to withdraw the amount.
 Does he want to know how much % has his money grown over the year?
 You are required to calculate Growth Rate.

-Use the following data for the calculation of growth rate.
+Use the following data for the calculation of the growth rate.

 So, the calculation of growth rate can be done as follows –

-We are given below the ending value as well as beginning value, hence we can use the above equation to calculate the growth rate.
+We are given below the ending value as well as beginning value, hence we can use the above formula to calculate the growth rate.